luapower/sqlpp/sqlpp.md

 ### Backends & writing your own

-Only supports MySQL via [mysql_client] for now.
+SQLpp currently only supports MySQL via [mysql_client].
 Writing a backend for your favorite RDBMS is easy though.
 At the minimum you have to show sqlpp how to connect to your engine and how to quote strings, and if you want schema diffs you have to write the queries to extract metadata from information tables.
-Use `sqlpp_mysql.lua` as a reference when writing your backend.
+Use `sqlpp_mysql.lua` as a reference for how to do all that.

 ## API Summary
 ----------------------------------------------- ------------------------------
-`sqlpp.new() -> spp`                            create a preprocessor instance `spp.connect(options) -> cmd`                   connect to a database `spp.use(rawconn) -> cmd`                       use an existing connection __SQL formatting__
+`sqlpp.new() -> spp`                            create a preprocessor instance `spp.connect(options) -> cmd`                   connect to a database `spp.use(rawconn) -> cmd`                       use an existing connection `spp.host`, `spp.port`, `spp.db`                connection info
+__SQL formatting__
 `cmd:sqlname(s) -> s`                           format name: `'foo.bar'` -> `'`foo`.`bar`'`
-`cmd:esc(s) -> s`                               escape a string to be used inside SQL string literals `cmd:sqlval(v[, field]) -> s`                   format any value `cmd:sqlrows(rows[, indent]) -> s`              format `{{a,b},{c,d}}` as `'(a, b), (c, d)'` `spp.tsv_rows(opt, s) -> rows`                  convert a tab-separated list to a list of rows `cmd:sqltsv(opt, s) -> s`                       format a tab-separated list `cmd:sqldiff(o, opt)`                           format a [schema] diff object __SQL preprocessing__
+`cmd:esc(s) -> s`                               escape a string to be used inside SQL string literals `cmd:sqlval(v[, field]) -> s`                   format a Lua value as an SQL literal `cmd:sqlrows(rows[, indent]) -> s`              format `{{a,b},{c,d}}` as `'(a, b), (c, d)'` `spp.tsv_rows(opt, s) -> rows`                  parse a tab-separated list into a list of rows `cmd:sqltsv(opt, s) -> s`                       parse a tab-separated list and format with `sqlrows()` `cmd:sqldiff(o, opt)`                           format a [schema] diff object __SQL preprocessing__
 `cmd:sqlquery(sql, ...) -> sql, names`          preprocess a query
-`cmd:sqlprepare(sql, ...) -> sql, names`        preprocess a query leaving `?` placeholders
+`cmd:sqlprepare(sql, ...) -> sql, names`        preprocess a query but leave `?` placeholders
 `cmd:sqlparams(sql, [t]) -> sql, names`         substitute named params `cmd:sqlargs(sql, ...) -> sql`                  substitute positional args
 __Query execution__